Session 2 - Module A: Advanced LangChain Patterns¶

 ) -> Dict[str, Any]:

-"""Execute pipeline with state management"""
+"""Execute data pipeline with state management"""

 current_data = inputs["input_data"]